relydda20/relydda20/README.md

 ## Hi there 👋

+- I'm currently working on creating my portfolio
+- How to reach me: re.lydda20@gmail.com

 <!--
 **relydda20/relydda20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.